MarcioLopes451/MarcioLopes451/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently an Expert React & React Native Developer .\
-🌱 &nbsp;I'm on track for learning more about larger frameworks such as Angular & Vue.js .\
+🌱 &nbsp;I'm on track for learning more about backend languages such as Php & Node.js .\
 ✉️ &nbsp;You can shoot me an email at marcio_451@icloud.com I'll try to respond as soon as I can.

 ---